sanghvt/oozou-devops-test-app/README.md

   1. Add a `Dockerfile` to containerize the app, with support for multiple environments (DEV, UAT & Production)
   2. Design the cloud infrastructure diagram (prefer AWS) with all the resources that are required for the application(Node app, `statsd` & the backend.
 Applicants can use any backends for `statsd` eg: `Graphite`)
-  3. Use Terraform to setup the infrastructure
+  3. Utilize Terraform to establish infrastructure that adheres to industry-standard security and high availability (HA) practices.
   4. (Optional) Deploy on the cloud computing platforms

 ## Submitting Your Code